wgong/LearningNeo4j/README.md

 By assembling the simple abstractions of nodes and relationships into connected structures, graph databases enable us to build sophisticated models that map closely to out problem domain.

-Many applications' data is modeled as relational data, indeed there are some similarities between a relational model nad a graph model:
+Many applications' data is modeled as relational data, indeed there are some similarities between a relational model and a graph model:

 |Relational|Graph|
 |----|----|